Levitation of saints: Hinduism

-Levitation has also been cited outside of Christianity.
+Levitation has also been cited outside of Islam and Christianity.
 In his book Autobiography of a Yogi, Paramahamsa Yogananda discusses Nagendranath Bhaduri, a saint said to levitate in India.
+Nagendranath Bhaduri – Bhaduri Mahasaya served as an Acharya of the Baluhati branch of the Adi Brahmo Samaj.
+However, due to differences with Debendranath Tagore, Nagendranath Bhaduri eventually broke off his connection with the Adi Brahmo Samaj.
+He met Sri Ramakrishna at Dakshineswar in 1881 while serving as the Headmaster of Bally English High School.
+Bhaduri Mahasaya – Maharshi Nagendranath pursued intense spiritual practices in solitude, especially Hathayoga and Pranayam, in a lonely cave in Monghyr and attained salvation there.
 The saint had mastered Astanga Yoga and several Yogic techniques including various pranayamas or breathing techniques as mentioned in Patanjali's Yoga Sutra.
 Yogananda wrote that Nagendranath Bhaduri had performed bhastrika pranayama so strongly that he felt like he was in the middle of a storm and after performing the pranayama, Bhaduri Mahasaya entered into a state of ecstatic calm.
 The chapter which describes Bhaduri Mahasaya is titled "The Levitating Saint".